 Many women who are having difficulty getting pregnant often wonder if it is them or their partner with the problem.
 Approximately 15% of all couples have difficulty becoming pregnant and roughly 50% of these couples have male infertility issues contributing to their inability to conceive.

-This high percentage may seem a little hard to believe, especially by your partner; however, male issues are common and can be a serious obstacle for couples trying to build their family.
+This high percentage may seem a little hard to believe, especially by your partner; however, signs of infertility in men can be prevalent, and we’ve developed this guide to help you know what to look for.

 - Sexually transmitted disease (STD) or other infections